wumm-project/wumm-project.github.io/TTN.md

   considered as part of the project partners, and they do not receive funding.
   However their involvement and role in the project and different activities have to be clearly described.
+  - Contribute indirectly to the project (for example, advice, dissemination, internships)
 * __Affiliated entities__ (optional): Organisations which contribute to the
   achievement of project objectives and activities.
 Affiliated entities must be identified in the grant application and satisfy the requirements as